Alberts (Australia): History

+In 1926 Frank Albert built the harbourside mansion Boomerang at Elizabeth Bay, New South Wales.

-Frank's son Alexis François "Lex" Albert (15 October 1904–10 October 1996) assumed the role of Managing Director of J. Albert & Son in 1931.
+Frank's son Alexis François "Lex" Albert (15 October 1904 – 10 October 1996) assumed the role of managing director of J. Albert & Son in 1931.
 Over the next 50 years the company acquired interests in a network of eight stations.
 The stations included 4BC in Brisbane, 3TT in Melbourne and 2CC in Canberra.
 In the mid-1950s it became a major shareholder in television's ATV Channel Seven.

-In 1963 J Albert and Son's Edward "Ted" Frank Albert (28 November 1936–11 November 1990) founded Albert Productions, as a wholly owned subsidiary record label.
+In 1963 J Albert and Son's Edward "Ted" Frank Albert (28 November 1936 – 11 November 1990) founded Albert Productions, as a wholly owned subsidiary record label.
 It is one of Australia's first independent labels and was devoted exclusively to signing and recording Australian pop artists.
 The Easybeats were an early successful group signed to the label.
 It expanded during the 1970s when its stable of artists, in particular, AC/DC brought Australia to international prominence in popular music.

 In 2007 Albert Music acquired the Origin Network Company which manage the copyrighted work and music catalogues of the Australian recording artists Lee Kernaghan, Richard Clapton, Rogue Traders, Mike Brady, Paul Grabowsky, Joe Dolce, Chris Neal and Cezary Skubiszewski.

+Alberts was acquired by BMG Rights Management in July 2016.
 On 5 July 2016 BMG agreed to acquire J Albert & Son from the Albert family.
 Alberts formed part of BMG Australia, the Sydney-based operation of BMG launched in earlier in that year.
 Except for AC/DC and the Easybeats (which remained with the Albert family), ownership of most of the Alberts music publishing and recordings catalogue transferred to BMG.
 The Albert family retained the rights to AC/DC and The Easybeats, and has allowed BMG to administer those catalogues worldwide.
 Alberts formed an alliance with Stuart & Sons to manufacture hand-crafted pianos.

+Description

+As of April 2024, the company name is Albert Group Services Pty Ltd, branded Alberts.

-Alberts has long-standing community partnerships in the form of the McDonald’s Performing Arts Challenge; working with disadvantaged youth through Mission Australia; and research and treatment through Nordoff-Robbins Music Therapy Australia.
+Alberts has long-standing community partnerships in the form of the McDonald's Performing Arts Challenge; working with disadvantaged youth through Mission Australia; and research and treatment through Nordoff-Robbins Music Therapy Australia.